 MCW chair weighing scale - Adam Equipment

-The MCW chair weighing scale places accessibility at the forefront of design, allowing a user to sit down whilst the weighing scale underneath the chair takes the weight and BMI measurment of the user.
+The MCW chair weighing scale places accessibility at the forefront of design, allowing a user to sit down whilst the weighing scale underneath the chair takes the weight and BMI measurement of the user.
 These scales can be combined with thermal printers via an RS-232 cable for monitoring weight over a given time period.
 Suitable for use in care homes, health centres and doctors offices.

 PTM wheelchair scale - Adam Equipment

 PTM wheelchair scales are versatile, multi-purpose platform floor scales constructed from non-slip mild steel.
 PTM scales come with fixed handles to allow the scale to be carried and placed where needed.
 In-built mild steel ramps make the scale easily accessible, ideal for manoeuvring wheelchair users and patients with limited mobility onto the weighing surface.
 This digital wheelchair scale can be combined with GK indicators for increased functionality.